-- 28% rate class.
+• 28% long-term capital gain class.
 This class consists of collectibles gains and losses and the taxable gain (but not more than the section 1202 exclusion) on the sale or exchange of qualified small business stock.
-Enter these gains or losses on line 17b. - 25% rate class.
+Enter these gains or losses on line 17b.

+• Section 1250 long-term capital gain class.
 This class consists of unrecaptured section 1250 gain (generally, the part of real estate capital gain attributable to depreciation) on sales, exchanges, etc., of assets held more than one year.
-Enter this gain on line 17d.
-Undistributed, unrecaptured section 1250 gain on sales, exchanges, etc., after May 6, 1997, is included in the 25% rate class. - Qualified 5-year gain class.
-This class consists of gains (including installment payments received) earned by the trust before May 6, 2003, on sales, exchanges, etc., of assets held for more than 5 years.
-Enter this gain of line 17c.
+Enter this gain on line 17c.
+Undistributed, unrecaptured section 1250 gain on sales, exchanges, etc., after May 6, 1997, is included in this class.